SynthCoder: A Synthetical Strategy to Tune LLMs for Code Completion: Evaluation

 When applying base models to practical code completion plugins, we observed that models frequently tend to erroneously repeat the preceding (prefix) or succeeding (suffix) context.
 This behavior can frustrate users and lead them to question the capabilities of both the model and the plugin.
-To analyze this issue systematically, we focus on a specific scenario: cases where the first non-empty line of the generated content does not exactly match the expected completion, but is identical to the last line of the prefix or the first line of the suffix after whitespace is removed.
+To analyze this issue systematically, we focus on a specific scenario: cases where the first non-empty line of the generated content does not exactly match the expected completion's first non-empty line, but is identical to the last non-empty line of the prefix or the first non-empty line of the suffix after whitespace is removed.
 Our models significantly reduce the probability of such anomalous repetitions.
 This definition covers instances where the model repeats a context line and then proceeds to generate additional code.
 Although APIs like OpenAI's provide various repetition penalty parameters, their effectiveness is limited in the context of Fill-in-the-Middle (FIM) tasks.
 This is due to the substantially longer input lengths compared to output lengths and the model's extremely low perplexity when it erroneously repeats the context.
 To suppress this problem thoroughly, approaches like model-side training or output interception are required.

-We analyzed the frequency of erroneous suffix and prefix repetitions in the generated outputs across the aforementioned datasets, with the results presented in Table~\ref{tab:rep-rate-suffix} and Table~\ref{tab:rep-rate-prefix}, respectively.
-The CrossCodeEval dataset is omitted from these tables because its ground-truth completions do not contain full lines, meaning the specific type of whole-line repetition we define does not occur.
-We observed that for models using either the Prefix-Suffix-Middle (PSM) FIM format (e.g., the Qwen-Coder and DeepSeek series) or the Suffix-Prefix-Middle (SPM) FIM format (e.g., the Seed-Coder series), the frequency of erroneously repeating the suffix is generally higher than that of repeating the prefix.
-The StarCoder2-7B model exhibits a particularly high repetition rate, reaching a suffix repetition rate of 30.58\% on the ExecRepoEval benchmark.
-While the prefix repetition rate of DeepSeek-Coder is generally lower than that of the Qwen-Coder series, the opposite is true for their suffix repetition rates.
-Noteworthly, The Seed-Coder series of models demonstrates lower repetition rates compared to the other model families.
+We analyzed the frequency of erroneous suffix and prefix repetitions across the evaluated datasets, with detailed results presented in Table~\ref{tab:rep-rate-suffix} and Table~\ref{tab:rep-rate-prefix}.
+The CrossCodeEval dataset was excluded from this analysis because its completion postitions are always in the middle of a line, which precludes the specific type of whole-line repetition under investigation.
+Particularly pronounced for StarCoder2-7B, which reached a suffix repetition rate of 30.58\% on the ExecRepoEval benchmark.
+Furthermore, while the DeepSeek-Coder series demonstrates a lower prefix repetition rate than the Qwen-Coder series, its suffix repetition rate is conversely higher.